10 Best Underwater cameras Compilation Chart

 Raw files: The submerged scuba cameras, for the most part, produce various sorts of picture documents.
 In the event that you don’t plan to alter your submerged photographs in Photoshop or another altering program, shooting in JPEG is great.
 In the event that you intend to alter your pictures, consider choosing a submerged camera that produces RAW documents, which are uncompressed records that hold however much information as could reasonably be expected, which is an important credit with regards to altering your pictures.

 The number of pixels: Try not to succumb to the promotion around the million-pixel race.
 Multiplying the number of pixels doesn’t double the resolution of your pictures yet expands it by about 40%.
 Going from 8 MP to 10 MP builds your resolution by just 8%.
-Different perspectives are progressively significant, for example, the size of the sensor which is a vastly improved marker of the nature of the pictures.
+Different perspectives are progressively significant, for example, the size of the sensor which is a vastly improved marker of the nature of the pictures like a blue-ray.
 That is the reason a 10-megapixel advanced SLR creates preferable picture quality over a 10-megapixel camera.
 Every individual pixel is bigger, records more data, and consequently creates a greatly improved picture quality.

 Best Underwater Camera in Picture Quality